ouija/LGWebOSRemote/README.md

 UF830V, UJ6570, [please add more!]

-Tested with python 2.7 on mac/linux and works fine, your mileage may vary with windows, patches welcome.
+Updated to work with python 3.8.3 on linux (QNAP w/Entware), your milage may vary.

 ### Likely supports